 - Is there anyone in your family been diagnosed with colon cancer?

-Their aim of asking you this questions or any other one is to ascertain your health status
+Their aim of asking you these questions or any other one is to ascertain your health status and assess your risk.

 What steps can I take after being denied life insurance due to my colon cancer or polyps?